Taringa!: Social impact

-In 2010, an Argentine user of the site built a bass guitar that he could gift to Paul McCartney when he visited Argentina for a series of concerts.
+In 2010, an Argentine user of the site built a bass guitar that he gifted to Paul McCartney when he visited Argentina for a series of concerts.

 In 2012 Taringa! launched "T!
 Solidaridad", a branch of Taringa! dedicated to community service and corporate responsibility.
 Taringa! users promote charitable causes by raising awareness about donating and volunteering.
 Users can take action by posting in the category called "Solidaridad", which allows users to post requests and proposals for social action that will help people and animals in need.
 T!
 Solidaridad also contributes to these causes by collecting items for the homeless and children's organizations, as well as organizing blood drives and animal shelters.

 Taringa! also published a book in July 2009.
 This consisted of a compilation of the most valued posts (according to the opinion of users) in the history of the site.
 The income derived from the book sales were donated to NGO "Un Techo para mi País" ("A Home for my Country").